Eco-Friendly Ski Resorts

 St. Anton am Arlberg, Austria

-St Anton am Arlberg is self-sufficient in the supply of green electricity since 2006 thanks to the Kartell energy plant which was developed in 2005.
-The Kartell Lake reservoir holds around eight million cubic meters of water and supplies about 33 million kilowatt hours of electricity annually, much more than the resort’s needs.
+St. Anton is self-sufficient in the supply of green electricity since 2006 thanks to the Kartell energy plant which was developed in 2005.
+The Kartell Lake reservoir holds around eight million cubic metres of water and supplies about 33 million kilowatt hours of electricity annually, much more than the resort’s needs.
 The entire production from the Kartell Reservoir is stored by use of the existing Rosanna power plant.

 Avoriaz, France